georgeatsolihull/blog/content/posts/barriers-to-communication.md

 +++
-title = "Barriers to Communication" date = "2021-09-28"
+title = "Barriers to Communication & How to Overcome them" date = "2021-09-28"
 tags = ["communication", "barriers"] draft = false
 +++

-Whilst presenting or tyring to communicate a message, there are often many barriers and issues that must be considered before presenting to ensure that your communication is effective.
+Whilst presenting or trying to communicate a message, there are often many barriers and issues that must be considered before presenting to ensure that your communication is effective.
 This will also go over some ways these barriers can be broken.

 ## Language Barrier
 Not everyone in the world speaks the same language and will be able to understand yours, meaning that people who speak a different language to you won't be able to understand your message.
 One way to get around this would to be to hire translators to translate what you are saying to the people who cannot understand.
 Alternately, translation software could be used to do this automatically.